s713278/SubscriptionApp/README.md

 - Products
 - Price & discount
 - Orders
+## Store:-
+- Login
+- Users
+- Address
+- Categories
+- Products
+- Price & discount
+- Orders
 ## User:-
 - Registration & Login
 - Fetch categories and products based on category
 - Adding & deleting products to cart
-- Managing address and products quantity
+- Managing address and Sku quantity
-- Ordering products and fetching order status
+- Ordering and fetching order status

 # Security
 - The API is secured using JSON Web Tokens (JWT) handled by Auth0.
 To access the API, you will need to obtain a JWT by authenticating with the /login endpoint.
 The JWT should then be passed in the Authorize option available in the Swagger-ui.